mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

 At this point your Canonical OpenStack installation is already up and running.
 However, to be able to demonstrate its capabilities, we have to prepare the cloud for sample use.
 This includes creating a ``demo`` user, populating the cloud with some common templates and creating a sandbox project with some basic configuration where we'll be able to provision resources.

 We will explore in another tutorial how this process usually looks like under the hood.
-However, for the time beeing we're simply going to let Sunbeam handle that.
+However, for the time being we're simply going to let Sunbeam handle that.

 ..
 TODO: Add a link to the tutorial III